Tibet Nepal Bhutan Tour

 To explore distinct Buddhist culture, the best choice is to make a tour in three Himalayan kingdoms, Nepal, Tibet, and Bhutan.
 The Nepal Tibet Bhutan Tour offers travelers a panorama of these fabulous destinations without worrying about tickets, routes, visas, and hotels.

+In Tibet, you can pay a visit to sacred monasteries, tranquil pastures, snow-capped mountains, and turquoise lakes.
+Feast your eyes on this mysterious land to your heart’s content.
+In Nepal, you will be impressed by ancient temples, elegant pagodas, exquisite stone carving, and exotic costumes in Kathmandu Valley.
 Known as “the last Shangri La in South Asia”, Bhutan is blessed with captivating landscapes and tranquil lifestyles.
-Dotted with countless monasteries, possesses unique civilization, travel on this land will change your spirit.
+Dotted with countless monasteries, possesses a unique civilization, traveling on this land will change your spirit.

 Then you’ll fly to Paro, Bhutan, which is famous as “the happiest country in the world”.
-Bhutan keeps an original form of Tibetan Buddhism so that it has unique culture and religion.
+Bhutan keeps an original form of Tibetan Buddhism so that it has a similar culture and religion.
 By hiking in Paro, Thimphu, Punakha, and Phobjikha, you will meet diverse plants and animals.
-You can pay a visit to National Library, Heritage Museum, the 3rd King’s memorial stupa and the largest statue of Buddha.
+You can pay a visit to the National Library, Heritage Museum, the 3rd King’s memorial stupa and the largest statue of Buddha.
 You won’t miss the splendid Punakha Zong and the famous Taktsang Monastery.